Smart-Bull/smarter-contracts/README.md

 ## 1. Motivation:

-Currently smart contracts, although very versitile, are not very smart.
-There is no way for a smart contract to execute its own code without an external agent explicitely calling the function.
+Currently smart contracts, although very versatile, are not very smart.
+There is no way for a smart contract to execute its own code without an external agent explicitly calling the function.
 As a result, the seemingly simple task of updating the time of day autonomously is not possible in the current smart contract programming paradigm.
 For example, say you have a contract that needs to update interest rates once a month.
 Currently there